From Scripture to Jesus and Back

 'the love letters of God's whole family.'

-- These need not threaten other insights, and can help refresh them and release the Bible from their captivity.
-(More details later.)
+- These need not threaten those 'second story' insights, and can help refresh them and release the Bible from their captivity.

 - II.
 Israel's Scripture: The Word from the Father